Letterboxd: Core functionality

-Letterboxd is available as a mobile app for Android and iOS.
+Letterboxd is available as a mobile app for Android and iOS, and as an app for Apple TV.

 Paid membership features

 Since opening to the public in February 2013, Letterboxd has offered a tiered membership structure, with both free and paid memberships.
-Paid subscribers can access a broader range of features, including individual user data (such as hours spent watching films, favorite directors, and types of ratings given) and a tool that identifies whether a film is available on a streaming service to which the user has a subscription.
+Paid subscribers (Pro and Patron tiers) receive a range of additional features, including ad-free browsing, individual user statistics (such as hours spent watching films, favorite directors, and ratings distributions), and a tool that identifies whether a film is available on a streaming service to which the user subscribes, activity feed filtering, list cloning, and other features.
+The Patron tier additionally allows users to customize film posters and backdrops on their profile, allowing for personal preference and distinct displays from other users.

-In September 2020, Letterboxd announced a new "HQ" membership type for film-related organizations, such as movie theaters, studios, festivals, and podcasts.
-HQ members can post news stories, link to external websites, and access web analytics.
+In September 2020, Letterboxd announced a new "HQ" membership tier for film-related organizations, such as movie theaters, studios, festivals, and podcasts.
+HQ members can post news stories, link to external websites, and access platform analytics.